meteor-gazelle/meteor-gazelle/doc/specs/homepage.md

 The homepage is a collection of customizable sections.
 A section is a small block of content, limited in scope.
 The user may personalize their homepage by adding, removing, & re-ordering sections.
 Sections that would otherwise appear empty do not appear.

 In addition, a "Site News" section appears at the top.
-It is used for critical announcmenets for hte site.
+It is used for critical announcements for the site.
 If the "Site News" section contains content, then the section appears at the top of the page & cannot be removed.
 Otherwise, the section does not appear.

 Some examples of sections a user may want to add to their site might be: